 Examines the application of strength training protocols along with group fitness training principles and practice.
 Builds the academic foundation for a career in group fitness training and personal strength training.
 Prepares students for the American Council on Exercise (ACE) Personal Trainer Certification and Group Fitness Instructor Certification examinations.
 Completion of Strength Training and Group Fitness and Fitness Testing and Prescription will prepare students for Personal Trainer Certification.
 (Prerequisite: Completion of or concurrent enrollment in 546-122 Theory and Practice of Fitness)

 Explores x-ray physics for applications in x-ray production, x-ray safety and x-ray processing.
-Builds skill in positioning patients for x-ray views with emphasis placed on spinal and extremity osseous views and chest and sinus views.
-Students work with actual x-ray equipment to build skills and knowledge in taking diagnostic x-rays.
+Builds skill in positioning patients for x-ray views with emphasis placed on spinal and extremity osseous views.
+Students work with x-ray equipment to build skills and knowledge in preparation for taking diagnostic x-rays.
 Completion of Chiropractic Technician (546-124) and Chiropractic Radiologic Technician (546-128) will prepare students for Chiropractic Technician and Chiropractic Radiologic Technician Wisconsin Certifications.

 Examines the advances in fitness testing to include body composition testing, cardiovascular testing, muscular strength and endurance testing, and flexibility testing.
 Explores fitness prescriptions with fitness testing follow-up to see what types of exercise prescriptions move clients in the direction of their goals.
 (Prerequisite: Completion of or concurrent enrollment in 546-122 Theory and Practice of Fitness)